tvdboom/ATOM/docs_sources/api/plots/plot_calibration.md

 positive class.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/calibration.html).

-This figure shows two plots: the calibration curve, where the x-axis represents the average predicted probability in each bin and the y-axis is the fraction of positives, i.e. the proportion of samples whose class is the positive class (in each bin); and a distribution of all predicted probabilities of the classifier.
+This figure shows two plots: the calibration curve, where the x-axis represents the average predicted probability in each bin, and the y-axis is the fraction of positives, i.e. the proportion of samples whose class is the positive class (in each bin); and a distribution of all predicted probabilities of the classifier.